 - Learn to say no

 - Stay organized

 - Seek professional help

-Below, we go through these steps in more detail, along with a discussion on how to identify signs of freelancer burnout.
+Below, I’ll go through these steps in more detail, along with a discussion on how to identify signs of freelancer burnout.
+I’ll also talk about my own experience with burning out.
 But first, what is freelancer burnout?

 What Is Freelancer Burnout?